-The German company RWE NPower, in association with Dulas (a North Wales renewable energy consultants) are planning to dam and divert up to 80% of the flow above a minute compensation rate of the Afon Conwy above Conwy Falls for the purposes of small scale hydroelectric power generation.
+The German company RWE NPower, in association with Dulas (a North Wales renewable energy consultants) planned to dam and divert up to 80% of the flow above a minute compensation rate of the Afon Conwy above Conwy Falls for the purposes of small scale hydroelectric power generation.
 The Afon Conwy represents the jewel in the crown of North Wales’ wild mountain rivers, boasting numerous Site Special Scientific Interests (SSSIs) sites along its banks.
 The Conwy Valley is a beautiful largely unspoiled area and much of the river lies within the Snowdonia National Park.

 We believe …

 - This project should not be allowed to continue further.

 - Alternative means and locations for generating energy should be found among already heavily industrialised sections of river within the North Wales area.

 - The Afon Conwy’s intrinsic natural value is far greater than the potential benefit of a high environmental impact – low energy output industrial scheme.

 - The damage to community, environment and local businesses are too great a cost for such a limited project.

 Save the Conwy intends to raise support and lobby key stakeholders and local people to defeat the project in order to prevent the unique environment of the Afon Conwy being ruined forever.